 Indiana auto insurance rates are influenced by many factors that can increase the cost of a policy.
 Improving your credit rating, moving across town, or getting a driving violation may generate price changes that can now make some companies more affordable than before.
 Not only may your risk profile change, but companies change prices as often as every quarter in order to remain profitable.
 Heavier than normal losses can cause higher prices, while profitable underwriting may cause lower-priced Indiana car insurance rates.

 As an example, the data below shows a variety of companies that have the cheapest car insurance in Indiana for a 30-year-old male driver with no prior claims, no tickets, and great credit.
 If we look at prices based on his current risk factors, Travelers may have the cheapest car insurance rates in Indiana at $620 annually.
 This is $620 less than the average price paid by Indiana drivers of $1,240.
 USAA, Cincinnati Insurance, Erie, and Western Reserve are the remaining most affordable Indiana auto insurance companies.

-Now we will pretend the driver in the first example a chargable claim, a lower credit rating, and an imperfect driving record.
-Since every car insurance company has their own guidelines to determing premium rates, comparing insurance quotes could result in a slightly different list of affordable companies as shown below.
+Now we will pretend the driver in the first example a chargeable claim, a lower credit rating, and an imperfect driving record.
+Since every car insurance company has their own guidelines to determining premium rates, comparing insurance quotes could result in a slightly different list of affordable companies as shown below.

 The Hartford now has the cheapest rate in Indiana with USAA, Auto-Owners, Cincinnati Insurance, and Utica National completing the list.
 This shows why consumers need to spend some time comparing rates when trying to find the most budget-friendly auto insurance quotes for inexperienced drivers.
 Prices are influenced by many factors and can decrease or increase without notice, so the most affordable company the last time you shopped around may now not even be in the top five.